Best Book Cover Designs – Part 1

 Written by James Frey and Illustrated by Rodrigo Corral

-The cover looks like a seemingly cheerful design with a hand full of confetti sprinkles on it.
-However, when you know that this story is about a man whose life was torn apart by addictions and his struggle to put them back together like a million little pieces, the cover suddenly gets a different meaning.
+The cover looks like a seemingly cheerful design with a hand that is full of confetti sprinkles on it.
+However, when you know that this story is about a man whose life was torn apart by addictions and his struggle to put the pieces back together like a million little pieces, the cover suddenly gets a different meaning.
 For book cover designers who are looking to condense the story into one clever image, this book cover can be a great design inspiration.

 Let us know which you think are the best book cover designs in the comments below.